 - Put the target in the center of the frame, and focus on it manually.
 Don’t try to use autofocus for this test.
 It’s not sufficiently accurate, and some cameras change focus position when switching between focus modes.

 Using the camera’s self-timer or remote release, make an exposure with the target centered.
-In addition, without changing the focus setting or the tripod position, adjust the direction the camera is pointing to make images with the target near all four corners, and optionally, in the center of the top, bottom, right, and left edges of the frame.
+In addition, without changing the focus setting or the tripod position, adjust the direction the camera is pointing to make images with the target near all four corners, and in the center of the top, bottom, right, and left edges of the frame.
 That will give you nine images.
 When you’ve shot the nine images, center the target again and make one more exposure.
 If the focus hasn’t shifted, that should l0ok like the first exposure.
 If it doesn’t, the series is invalid.

-Center the target, refocus, and repeat the capture process on or two more times, to make sure that you have at least one series which has the image with the target centered well-focused.
+Center the target, refocus, and repeat the capture process on or two more times, to make sure that you have at least one series which has the image with the target centered well-focused with no focus shift.